-Here is a truth bomb for you – chalk painting your table and chairs is not a quick weekend project.
+Here is a truth bomb for you – if you’re considering to chalk paint table and chairs, it’s not a quick weekend project.
 I don’t even want to do the math on how many hours I have into this set.
 But, at the end of the day, it was totally worth it.
 Here is what this mahogany set looked like originally.

 My client, Jodee, was going to buy a new dining set but quickly got sticker shock at the prices.
 Why spend a fortune when you already own a solid wood set?
 So, she came to me with this table, 2 leaves and 6 chairs and a request to make it all white and gray.

 Resource List to Chalk Paint Table and Chairs:

 (Note: These are affiliate links for which I earn a small commission at no extra cost to you.
 Thanks for your support!)

 - Clear Coat Satin